AmryAnn/CalCOFI_Temperature_Vs_Salinity/README.md

 		https://new.data.calcofi.org/index.php/database/calcofi-database/bottle-field-descriptions

 # QUESTIONS
-Is there a relationship between water salinity and temperature?
+Is there a linear relationship between water salinity and temperature?
 Can you predict the temperature based on salinity?